Fuschia Anne Ravena

-Fuschia Anne Ravena (born 1995/1996) is a Filipino social media influencer, model, businesswoman, beauty queen titleholder, and entrepreneur from Cebu City.
+Fuschia Anne Ravena (born January 12, 1995) is a Filipino businesswoman and beauty queen titleholder who won the Miss International Queen 2022 title.

-Beauty pageants
+Early life

+Fuschia Anne Ravena was born on June 12, 1995, in Bogo, Cebu, and was the youngest among seven siblings.
+Assigned male at birth, Ravena grew up in a farm where she developed her stance in animal rights advocacy.

+Pageantry

+Ravena began joining barangay-level beauty pageants at age 13.
+She joined Queen of Cebu in 2013 but was left unplaced.
+She also joined Super Sireyna of Eat Bulaga! and Miss Gay Mandaue.

 Ravena won the Miss International Queen 2022 pageant contest.
-She won the title of Miss International Queen Philippines 2022, and was later named as Miss International Queen 2022 winner, on 25 June 2022.
+She won the title of Miss International Queen Philippines 2022, and was later named as Miss International Queen 2022 winner, on June 25, 2022.

 After Trixie Maristela in 2015 and Kevin Balot in 2012, Ravena was the third Filipino to win the Miss International Queen 2022 title.
 She was among 23 contestants participating in the pageant, with Colombia's Jasmine Jimenez and France's Aëla Chanel finishing second and third, respectively.

+Ravena represented the Philippines at the first edition of the Miss Grand International All-Stars in 2026 and placed in the Top 18.